Table of Contents

-Studying abroad is more than just a dream, it’s your chance of a lifetime to gain new experiences in life.
+Studying abroad is more than just a dream.
+It’s your chance of a lifetime to gain new experiences in life.
 But it can also be a daunting task as an international student in a foreign country.
-In this blog, we tell you all about the how-to’s and the what-to’s in this guide to studying abroad.
+In this blog, we tell you all about the how-to and the what-to in this guide to studying abroad.

 As you plan for your journey abroad, you obviously need to pack all the essentials.
 So, here are a few helpful tips on what to pack when studying abroad-

 - Be smart while you pack.
 Always consider the weather of the destination country and pack accordingly.

 - There are limitations on the weight of your luggage, so make sure to check that before you start.